Wildlife

 a.
 Wear thick leather gloves

 b.
-DO NOT put your hands anywhere near the front ⅔’s of the turtle’s upper shell.
+DO NOT put your hands anywhere near the front two-third’s of the turtle’s upper shell.

 NOTES:

 - DO NOT cut your fishing line if you hook onto a snapping turtle.
-The turtle may survive but will not be able to eat and swim effectively.
+If you cut the line, the turtle may survive but will not be able to eat and swim effectively.

 - DO NOT lift the turtle out of the water with the fishing line - it will only set the hook in deeper and increase the risk of the line breaking.